isl/3MTidy/README.md

 3MTidy is a Java API used by [3MEditor] (https://github.com/isl/3MEditor) to detect useless or duplicate files and delete them.

 ## Build - Run
+This project is a Maven project, providing all the libs in pom.xml.
-Folders src and lib contain all the files needed to build and create a jar file.
+Folder src contains all the files needed to build and create a jar file.

 ## Usage
 The 3MTidy dependecies and licenses used are described in file 3MTidy-Dependencies-LicensesUsed.txt